-Ms. Matson (Josie Davis) is the new teacher in school and even before she has got in to the classroom has spotted 18 year old Danny (Cameron Deane Stewart) and made eyes at him.
-And before he knows it he is starting to meet up with her in secret after school, having dinner together and also going back to hers for sex.
-But Danny is also with Jamie (Kelcie Stranahan) a good girl from the other side of the tracks who is not up to the standards which his parents expect.
+Molly Matson (Josie Davis - Seduced by Lies) is the new teacher in school and even before she gets to the classroom she spots 18 year old Danny (Cameron Deane Stewart - By God's Grace) and makes eyes at him.
+And before he knows it he is having secret meetings with her after school, having dinner together and also going back to her place for sex.
+But Danny is also with Jamie (Kelcie Stranahan - Last Hours in Suburbia), a good girl but from the other side of the tracks, who is not up to the standards which his parents expect.
 In fact Danny's dad is the man who fired her father which has left Jamie's family in a desperate situation and forced to dip in to her college fund.
-When Jamie becomes aware of what is going on things become incredibly ugly for her as he finds herself framed for a murder.
+When Jamie becomes aware of what is going on between Molly and Danny things become incredibly ugly for her as she finds herself framed for a murder.

-So we start "Dirty Teacher" in what seems so typical now; start at B jump back to A and finish by going through B and ending up at C. What I mean is that "Dirty Teacher" starts with a scene of Jamie being lead out of a house by police before jumping back to a month earlier and the arrival of Ms. Matson with her sexy eyes and low cut tops, lack of subtlety and stereotypes are order of the day in "Dirty Teacher".
+So we start "Dirty Teacher" in what seems a typical manner; start at poit B jump back to point A and finish by going through point B and ending up at point C. What I mean is that "Dirty Teacher" starts with a scene of Jamie being lead out of a house by police before it jumps back to a month earlier and the arrival of Ms. Matson with her sexy eyes and low cut tops, lack of subtlety and stereotypes are definitaly the order of the day in "Dirty Teacher".
 In truth I am bored of movies which do this and would love for the directors of made for TV movies to stop doing the opening flash forward thing.

 In many ways "Dirty Teacher" is still enjoyable and whilst Josie Davis at times appears like a fembot her nefarious seduction is the best thing about the movie even it lacks subtlety.
 But the trouble is that the movie makes everything too obvious, from Ms. Matson being a sexy psycho to Jamie being the good girl.
 It means when things get towards where the movie started you already know what is going on and where the movie wants to lead you with the subplot surrounding Danny's snobbish parents and the bad blood over her father losing her job.